BatSoft-Morph/Morph-CSharp/Morph/Specifications/Backlog.md

 `Clique.Droid`.
 Adding `ListenerManager.Obtain(LinkInternet.MorphPort).StartAll()` in `MauiProgram`
 would enable inbound.
 Left out to stay faithful — decision pending.
 Details in `Maui-Demos.md`.

+### 12. Minor-version mismatch is rejected outright
+`Internet.Connection.TestMorphValidation` throws "Incompatible Minor versions" and closes the connection on **any** differing Minor byte.
+But the Connection tab defines Minor as the channel for *possibly compatible* differences (only Major marks a clearly-incompatible change).
+Rejecting all minor mismatches therefore contradicts the definition's stated intent.
+Decide the policy: keep the strict reject (safe, current), or accept-and-proceed on minor differences.
+Major-version reject is correct as-is.
+(Surfaced by the full definition-vs-code audit, 2026-07-22.)
+**Parked until production (Peter, 2026-07-22):** nothing is in production yet, so version-number behaviour affects no one and Peter sets the numbers freely.
+Do not raise version-number concerns again until Peter says Morph has gone to production.
+See the `morph-version-numbers-not-a-concern-preproduction` memory.

 ### 11. Minor known issues (low priority)
+- **`ValueType.IsTypeDefinition` (0x04) is ignored on decode.** The bit is reserved ("not to be used") in the ValueType tab, so no compliant peer sets it; the decoder defines the constant but never checks it, and would fall through to reading value data if a peer ever did set it.
+Harmless while reserved.
+(Audit, 2026-07-22.)
 - **WinForms `BookingServer` runs headless** — its `Program.Main` has `Application.Run(new
   BookingServerForm())` commented out, so it registers the service and stays alive on foreground worker threads but shows **no window**.
 It looks like it failed to launch; it hasn't.
 (This